-Governor Lamont Announces First Confirmed COVID-19 Omicron Variant Case in Connecticut
+GOVERNOR LAMONT ANNOUNCES FIRST CONFIRMED COVID-19 OMICRON VARIANT CASE IN CONNECTICUT

 “As I’ve been saying for the last several days, given the speed that this new variant has been spreading around the world and its positive identification in several states, we presumed it was already in our state and the information we received from the lab today confirms that fact,” Governor Lamont said.
 “This likely is not the only case of the variant in the state.
 That being said, I must urge everyone in Connecticut not to panic.
 While we are still learning more about this variant, our health providers are continuing to do their best to protect everyone.
 We have life-saving tools like vaccines and boosters available to fight this pandemic – including the Delta and Omicron variants – and I urge everyone to take the necessary precautions to protect themselves and everyone around them.”

-Instructions on how to get COVID-19 vaccinations and boosters in Connecticut is available at ct.gov/covidvaccine.
+Instructions on how to get COVID-19 vaccinations and boosters in Connecticut are available at ct.gov/covidvaccine.

 The Connecticut Department of Public Health today also announced that it has opened mobile COVID-19 booster clinics throughout the state.
 The department continues to urge residents to receive booster doses at their earliest convenience.